-A naturally sweet apple cider-flavored jelly with no sugar, preservatives or other ingredients added.
-The apples are ground and pressed in an 18th century cider press on a farm in Vermont, and the entire process is done by hand on a 150 year old family-run cider mill. (more info)
+A naturally sweet apple cider-flavored jelly with no added ingredients.
+The apples are ground and pressed in an 18th century cider press on a farm in Vermont, and the entire process is done by hand on a family-run cider mill. (

 If you wandered down a dusty road in the town of Weathersfield, nestled in the meadows of southern central Vermont, you might stumble onto the homestead of the Wood family and see a new truckload of apples being dropped into the cider screw press the family purchased from the Empire State Press Company in 1882, and onto the conveyer belt where they’ll be pressed into cider.

 Cider jelly is evaporated apple cider, with a 9 to 1 volume of the original cider.
 It's naturally sweet with a taste similar to apple butter, with no sweeteners, corn syrup or preservatives added.
 The apples used to make the jelly are ground and pressed in the Wood’s mill sugarhouse and cider mill house, then the cider is cooked.
 The natural pectins in apples allow the jelling phase to occur after a few hours in the wood-fired stainless steel evaporator the Wood family uses for making all their jelly.

 Use it on meats, toast, and as an ingredient in fall baking.
 Put it on a peanut butter sandwich or spread on a bagel with cream cheese.
 Replace all your grape, strawberry and blueberry varieties for a seasonal treat all year.
 Try our recipe below for a cider-soy glaze.
 No refrigeration needed.